-Looking at the balance sheet of the term ending March 2019, demand has started to increase due to the planned proposals delivered to premium members, and this in turn has led to an increase in accounts receivable from an increase in sales of service-inclusive products.
-On the other hand,
+Looking at the balance sheet of the term ended March 2019, demand has started to increase due to the planned proposals delivered to premium members, and this in turn has led to an increase in accounts receivable from an increase in sales of service-inclusive products.
+On the other hand, inventory assets are declining as a result of converting stores into Smart Life stores.